freshpack/freshpack/README.md

 Includes all required dependencies, configuration files, minimal sample applications and original tool commands in the scripts section of package.json (instead of _react-scripts_).

-> No guarantee for a proper interaction of all necessary dependencies in the respective current versions.
+> **No guarantee** for a proper interaction of all necessary dependencies in the latest versions.
+In case of error messages, please install previous versions of the affected dependencies.

 ## Installation